Citizenship list in Indian state leaves out almost 2 million - The Boston Globe

 An hour later, when the final list was released, it was found that Begum, along with her husband and son, were not excluded.

-The citizens’ list was updated after 68 years, ending four years of work and a four-decade-old demand seeking detection of illegal immigrants.
+The citizens' list was updated after 68 years, ending four years of work and a 4-decade-old demand seeking detection of illegal immigrants.

 The list — known as the National Register of Citizens, or NRC — is unique to Assam and was first prepared in 1951.
 It includes those whose names appeared in the 1951 document and their descendants.
 The list also includes those who had been on India's electoral rolls up to March 24, 1971, or in any other document approved by the central government.